danmacklin/erlang_cep/README.md

 * {numberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
 * {windowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),
 * {windowType , size / time} 	- The type of the window size or time.
 * {consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
-For example if this configuration is set to consecutive, and numberOfMatches is set to 3, then the Reduce Runction will fire the Row Function when three consecutive elements match.
+For example if this configuration is set to consecutive, and numberOfMatches is set to 3, then the Reduce Function will fire the Row Function when three consecutive elements match.
 * {matchType, standard / matchRecognise / every} - The type of CEP rule.
 * {resetStrategy, restart / noRestart} - After the Reduce Function runs should the window be reset or carry on.